HEDDA LUNDQUIST MUST SAVE WORM

 DEATH IN DRY ROCK

-Tagus Rome was a hired gun.
+Arizona Territory, 1889.
+Tagus Rome is a hired gun.
+Stell Harper is a gambler.